nblka/framely-assignment/README.md

 NOTE: The fast.com service measures only the downloading speed, so the uploading speed is set to 0.

-NOTE: The fast.com service library (`go-fast`) don't return one speed, instead it returns several speed values in series.
+NOTE: The fast.com service library (`go-fast`) don't return one speed value, instead it returns several speed values in series.
 To get one value from these, I calculate a median.

 You can also refer to example or tests to find out the API usage.